raphaeluniversitebdx/StageM2/README.md

 In the case of the quantification of large clusters, additionnal operations will be done to get the most accurate results.

+## Contributing

+[Pull requests](https://github.com/raphaeluniversitebdx/StageM2/pulls) are welcome.
+For major changes, please open an [issue](https://github.com/raphaeluniversitebdx/StageM2/issues) first to discuss what you would like to change.